TrueConf Group Features

 • Viewing and editing address book contacts

-• Recording and Broadcasting Management
+• Recording and streaming management

-• System diagnostics: monitoring current metrics—CPU load, network, RAM, and built-in SSD
+• System diagnostics: Monitoring current metrics — CPU load, network, RAM, and built-in SSD.

-• Ping and trace functions
+• Ping and Traceroute Functions

 • Power Management and Sleep Mode